 Below is a brief description of factors to consider when choosing a campus LAN switch.
-It is important to note that these factors depend upon whether the required switch is for access, distribution or core.
+It is important to note that these factors depend upon whether the required switch is for access, distribution, or core.

 Access switches are the devices that connect directly with the end-user equipment and typically work at Layer 2.
 They usually have high-port density but with low throughput per port.
 Distribution switches sit between access and core switches.
 They connect all the access switches using medium-powered, often fiber optic, ports.
 They operate at both Layer 2 & 3.
 Core switches are the most powerful ones with fewer high-capacity ports.
 Core switches act as the gateway to WAN or the Internet.
 They must be highly fault-tolerant.

-Cost, scalability, port density, port speed, security are among the factors to consider when buying access layer switches.
+Cost, scalability, port density, port speed, and security are among the factors to consider when buying access layer switches.

 Port speed facilities user data requirement.
 Most access switches come with 10/100/1000Mbps ports.
 Choice of Fast Ethernet, Gigabit Ethernet depends on the particular requirements of a network.
 Some access switches offer PoE (Power over Ethernet) capabilities which allow them to power devices over the Ethernet cable without the need for an external power source which is pretty handy in some scenarios.

-Performance, reliability, redundancy, QoS capability, port speed, port types and scalability are vital features of any core switch.
+Performance, reliability, redundancy, QoS capability, port speed, port types, and scalability are vital features of any core switch.
 These factors must be carefully studied when selecting network core switches.

-Performance of a core switch is a measure of its switching capacity and packet-forwarding rate.
+The performance of a core switch is a measure of its switching capacity and packet-forwarding rate.
 The core switch must have the highest forward rate and as much switching capacity as possible.

-Routing and switching are main tasks of a core switch along with desired features of security and reliability by performing DDoS protection using layer 3 protocols.
+Routing and switching are the main tasks of a core switch along with desired features of security and reliability by performing DDoS protection using layer 3 protocols.
 Fault tolerance is also an important issue in terms of reliability.

-Redundancy in power supply is critical for core switches, due to higher workload core switches get hotter compared to access and distribution switches.
+Redundancy in the power supply is critical for core switches, due to higher workload core switches get hotter compared to access and distribution switches.
 A redundant cooling system is also desirable to tackle this issue.

-Layer 3 function, forwarding rate, port density, port seed are factors to consider when selecting a distribution layer switch.
+Layer 3 function, forwarding rate, port density, and port seed are factors to consider when selecting a distribution layer switch.
 Layer 3 function means processing Layer 3 data which involves inter-VLAN routing and forwarding functions.
-VLAN routing enables communication of multiple VLANs and forwarding functions help ease workload of core switches.
+VLAN routing enables communication of multiple VLANs and forwarding functions help ease the workload of core switches.